alexisdavalos/vue-todo-app/README.md

-# Simple To Do App
+# Simple To Do App: First Vue.js Project

 ```
 This application was built with the Vue.js CLI